An Efficient Stochastic Subgradient Method for the Global Placement Problem in Very Large-Scale Integration Circuits: Introduction

-In this paper, we propose a promising nonsmooth optimization model for VLSI global placement based on the absolute wirelength function and the penalty function calculated by the overlap between cells and the distance between cells and boundaries.
-In this model, the objective function is defined as the HPWL wirelength function, and the non-overlapping constraint is characterized by the piecewise linear hat function related to the overlap of the elements, which is free of gradient vanishing and gradient exploding if gradient methods are used.
-Due to the nonconvex and nonsmooth properties of the problem, we design a stochastic subgradient descent operator splitting algorithm to solve it.
-The solution procedure is formulated as a neural net training problem and is implemented using the deep learning toolkit PyTorch~~\cite{paszke2019pytorch}.
-Several dedicated techniques are further introduced, including degree-weighted sampling based on hypergraph, adaptive parameter updating, and random disturbance, to improve the performance and placement effect of the algorithm.
-In addition, we also propose an alternate optimization legalization algorithm by combining wirelength optimization and de-overlap technique, which eliminates overlap while maintaining the advantage of short wirelength.
-We conducted numerical experiments to compare our proposed algorithm with the benchmark provided by GSRC~\cite{Gsrc}.
-The results demonstrate significant improvements in wirelength reduction and overlap elimination, thereby highlighting the advantages and potential of our proposed model and algorithms in solving VLSI placement problems.
+In this paper, we propose a promising nonsmooth optimization model for VLSI global placement.
+In this model, the objective function is defined as the HPWL wirelength function, and the nonoverlapping constraint is characterized by the piecewise-linear hat function related to the overlap of the elements, which is free of gradient vanishing and gradient exploding if gradient methods are used.
+Due to the nonconvex and nonsmooth properties of the problem, we design a stochastic subgradient (specifically, the generalized gradient of Clarke) descent operator splitting algorithm to solve it.
+The solution procedure is formulated as a neural net training problem and is implemented using the deep-learning-based toolkit PyTorch~\cite{paszke2019pytorch}.
+Several dedicated techniques are further introduced, including degree-weighted sampling based on hypergraphs, adaptive parameter updating, and random disturbance to improve the performance and placement effect of the algorithm.
+In addition, we propose an alternative-optimization legalization algorithm by combining wirelength optimization and the de-overlap technique, which eliminates overlap while maintaining the advantage of a short wirelength.
+Moreover, we provide a theoretical convergence analysis of the proposed stochastic subgradient algorithm, establishing its reliability for nonsmooth optimization in large-scale placement problems.
+We conducted numerical experiments to compare our proposed algorithm with the benchmark provided by the Gigascale Systems Research Center (GSRC)~\cite{Gsrc}.
+The results demonstrate significant improvements in wirelength reduction and overlap elimination.
+In addition, large-scale experiments on the International Symposium on Physical Design 2005 Placement Benchmarks (ISPD2005) show that our method achieves wirelength and overlap performance comparable to state-of-the-art placement tools.
+These results highlight the advantages and potential of our proposed model and algorithms in solving VLSI placement problems.